PLAN YOUR MONTANA FLY FISHING TRIP

-Some locations charge more for credit card transactions and guide gratuities
+Some retail locations charge more for credit card transactions on fishing licenses, some establishments do not accept credit cards and guides always appreciate cash gratuities

 Breathable waders are the only way to go.
 If prefer not to travel with your own they are available locally to rent by the day at reasonable prices.

 WATER SHOES OR SANDALS